MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/mobile-camera-image-permissions.md

 > [!NOTE]
 >
-> * Currently, Teams does not support device permissions for multi-window apps, tabs, and the meeting side panel.</br>
+> * Currently, Teams doesn't support device permissions for multi-window apps, tabs, and the meeting side panel.</br>
 > * The device permissions are different in the browser.
 For more information, see [browser device permissions](browser-device-permissions.md).
 > * The request permissions prompt is automatically displayed on mobile when a relevant Teams API is initiated.
 For more information, see [request device permissions](native-device-permissions.md).